neovarier/behavioural_cloning/writeup_report.md

 ####2.
 Creation of the Training Set & Training Process

 I plotted a histogram of the steering angles.
-The plot shows that the instances of steering angles is very high as compared to other.
+The plot shows that the instances of 0 steering angles is very high as compared to other.
-The model had not learned for going straight as there was less data set corresponding to taking turns.
+The model had mostly learned for going straight and had not learned for taking turns as there was less data set corresponding to taking turns.

+![alt text][image3]

 To increase the dataset I employed data augmentation.
 For taking turns in the track 1, the approximate steering angle required was around +/-0.2 for which the dataset was less.